Temperament & Health

 Desexing of cats is usually done between 5-6 months, to avoid kittens being use for breeding.

 Deworming your Bengal Kittens.
 Worming must be done at 4,6,8,10, and 12 weeks of age using an oral product, such as Panacur.

 Method 3- Play and exercise with your Bengal

 Let the Bengals climb.
 The taller they climb, the happier they become.
 Set an area beside the window for your cat(if possible in every room) to enjoy the birds and nature.
-Provide a lot of toys and have daily toy sessions until your cat gets tired.
+Provide a lot of toys and have daily toy sessions until your cat gets tire.
 Cats prefer to pay with you and have entertainment.
 They prefer more attention.

-They love to sleep with their parents, let them enjoy their nights with you.
+The Kittens love to sleep with their parents, let them enjoy their nights with you.